by Pastor Tim Burt

 Renee and I began study the Word of God learning what God promised us concerning

 God’s will is to bring us into a place where we are lacking nothing.
+Don’t read into that.
+It means having our needs (not every lustful desire) met.
 As you read these verses you will see God’s heart of love and provision for His people.
 Deuteronomy 8:6-10 NLT “So obey the commands of the Lord your God by walking in His ways and fearing Him.
 For the Lord your God is bringing you into a good land of flowing streams and pools of water, with springs that gush forth in the valleys and hills.
 It is a land of wheat and barley, of grapevines, fig trees, pomegranates, olives, and honey.
 It is a land where food is plentiful and nothing is lacking.
 It is a land where iron is as common as stone, and copper is abundant in the hills.
 When you have eaten your fill, be sure to praise the LORD your God for the good land he has given you.”

 God hasn’t changed.
-He wants to bring each of us into His place of His provision where there is no lack in our lives.
-This won’t happen like magic, nor will it happen over-night.
-It is a process that happens over time as we live by faith.
+He wants to bring each of us into His place of provision where there is no lack in our lives.
+This won’t happen like magic, nor will it happen overnight.
+It is a process that happens day-by-day and year-by-year, over time as we live by faith.
 It’s a time of God developing our character in trusting Him at every fiery trial.
 God told Moses and then Joshua He would be bringing them into a land inhabited by enemies.
+(That is where the provision was.)
 Through faith, they would have to face them and defeat them.
+(Instead of thinking of an enemy as a person, think of it as a fear.)
 By faith, God would drive out those that opposed them before their very eyes!
 Deuteronomy 7:1-2 NIV says, “When the LORD your God brings you into the land you are entering to possess and drives out before you many nations–the Hittites, Girgashites, Amorites, Canaanites, Perizzites, Hivites and Jebusites, seven nations larger and stronger than you– and when the LORD your God has delivered them over to you and you have defeated them, then you must destroy them totally.
-Make no treaty with them, and show them no mercy (don’t compromise with sin.”)
+Make no treaty with them, and show them no mercy (don’t compromise with sin.”

-Over time, as we live this out before God in faith, we will be blessed and experience His supernatural increase in our lives.
-You will notice it more in hindsight than at the moment!
-When we experience this blessing, God says that the greatest challenge we will face is our own pride—thinking that we had something to do with our blessing of increase instead of Him.
+Over time, as we live this out before God in faith, we will be blessed and experience His supernatural provision and increase in our lives.
+You will notice it more in hindsight than in the moment!
+When we eventually experience this blessing in all of our life, God says that the greatest challenge we will face is our own pride—thinking that we had something to do with our blessing of increase instead of Him.

 are satisfied, be careful that you do not forget the LORD, who brought you out of Egypt, out of the land of slavery.”